Lost-Outpost/Telsera/HELP.md

 As of now, the following issues are currently known:

-  - Using Poison Spells or Poison related FX will occassionaly cause the game to CTD.
-There is a potential solution to this if using Rudy ENB, but it still needs to be tested, as this is a finicky bug that not everybody experiences.
-You can find information about this workaround here: **[ [via imgur album](https://imgur.com/a/ObuuerP) ]**
-  - The perk called Flourish under the One-Handed skill tree currently does not increase your attack speed.
-This is currently being worked on.
+  - Using Poison Spells or Poison-related FX with Rudy's ENB will occasionally cause the game to CTD.
+This is a finicky bug that not everybody experiences and is difficult to solve.
+The alternative ENB in the guide, Pi-Cho (Quality or Performance), does not run into this issue nearly as frequently as compared to Rudy's, so my only suggestion is to swap ENBs (untick ENBSeries - Rudy ENB and tick either ENBSeries - Pi-Cho ENB - Quality Version or the Performance variant).